 - 1. Postal Review

-- 2. Industry Cost-Share Review

-- 3. Site Review
+- 2. Site Review

-- 4. Oversight Panel Review
+- 3. Oversight Panel Review

 For the postal and site reviews, a separate panel of international, scientific experts will be convened for each Research Centre.
-The panel members will carry out both individual postal reviews of the Progress Report and the Phase 2 proposal and will participate in an on-site review of progress and the Phase 2 proposal at the Host Research Body.
+The panel members will carry out both individual postal reviews of the the Phase the Progress Report, proposal, and Centre Cost Share Document and will participate in an on-site review of progress and the Phase 2 proposal at the Host Research Body.
 Typically, each individual review panel will be comprised of 6-8 distinguished scientists, engineers and individuals, some of whom have significant commercialisation and/or translational/applied/education and public engagement (EPE) experience.
 Expert panel members engaged by SFI are required to abide by the SFI Reviewer Code of Conduct.
-Selection of reviewers is at the sole and exclusive discretion of SFI.
+16 Selection of reviewers is at the sole and exclusive discretion of SFI.
 Decisions resulting from the evaluation will be provided to the applicants, including relevant review comments, following the conclusion of the SFI review process.
 SFI shall not be liable for the release of information concerning proposals to third parties by those individuals involved in the merit review process.